AliceMCH/QualityControl/doc/PostProcessing.md

 Currently the source of reference data is specified as a run-type and beam-type specific `referenceRun` number.
 This will be modified once a centralized way of accessing reference plots will become available in the framework.
 The `notOlderThan` option allows to ignore monitor objects that are older than a given number of seconds.
 A value of -1 means "no limit".
 The `ignorePeriodForReference` and `ignorePassForReference` boolean parameters control whether the period and/or pass names should be matched or not when querying the reference plots from the database.
-A value of `"1"` (default) means that the reference plots are not required to match the period and/or pass names of the current run, while a value of `"0"` means that the reference plot is retrieved only if the corresponding period and/or pass names match those of the current run.
+A value of `"true"` (default) means that the reference plots are not required to match the period and/or pass names of the current run, while a value of `"false"` means that the reference plot is retrieved only if the corresponding period and/or pass names match those of the current run.

 The input MonitorObjects to be processed are logically divided in **dataGroups**.
 Each group is configured via the following parameters:

 * `inputPath`: path in the QCDB where the input objects are located
 * `referencePath` (optional): specifies the path for the reference objects, if not set the `inputPath` is used
 * `outputPath`: path in the QCDB where the output objects are stored
 * `drawRatioOnly`: boolean parameter specifying wether to only draw the ratio plots, or the current/reference comparisons as well
+* `legendHeight`: space reserved for the legend above the histograms, in fractions of the pad height; if the height is set to zero, the legend is not shown
 * `drawOption1D`: the ROOT draw option to be used for the 1-D histograms
 * `drawOption2D`: the ROOT draw option to be used for the 2-D histograms